 If you’re traveling from afar and/or perhaps looking to hike another region of the Winds on your trip, getting a few nights of rest in Pinedale in between may be a good option.
 The town of Pinedale doesn’t have a ton of great camping.

 The Town of Pinedale has a designated tent camping park which is a very affordable place to pitch your tent for the night, but it’s not particularly scenic.
 If you’re a camper arriving late from Salt Lake City or other towns, heading toward Big Sandy in the morning, it could be a helpful option.

-In terms of non-camping options, theres’ budget friendly options like Teton Court Motel or Gannet Peak Lodge.
-But if you’re looking for a bit more comfort and luxury after being in the backcountry, you should check out Lakeside Lodge or even the Hampton Inn if that’s your style.
+In terms of non-camping options, there are budget-friendly options like Teton Court Motel or Gannet Peak Lodge.
+But if you’re looking for a bit more comfort and luxury after being in the backcountry, you should check out Lakeside Lodge or even the Hampton Inn if that’s more your style.